Here are all the winners from the 2024 Grammys – rolling list

 Burning Spear – ‘No Destroyer’

-Julian Marley & Antacus – ‘Colors of Royal’
+Julian Marley & Antacus – ‘Colors of Royal’ – winner

 Best New Age, Ambient, or Chant Album